piazzai/arguelles/README.md

 ## Bugs

-If you have any problem using this package, please [create an issue](https://github.com/piazzai/arguelles/issues) on GitHub.
+If you encounter any problem while using this package, please [create an issue](https://github.com/piazzai/arguelles/issues) on GitHub.